Darkonmaze/SE-Watchdog/README.txt

 The Watchdog will post all output that has a timestamp into the logs in ...\watchdog\logs

-If you have any questions or suggestions feel free to contact me on discord I am on Nexus, Keen's, and Torch's Discord
+If you have any questions or feature requests feel free to contact me on discord I am on Nexus, Keen's, and Torch's Discord

 You can also join our discord and get me there https://discord.gg/z5Jqtf94cP